ASIA MARKETS: Asian Markets Jump Following Wall Street's Big Gains

 Gains of around 1% seen around region; SoftBank up 3% as Saudi fears ease

-Asian stock markets were sharply higher in early trading Wednesday, following even-bigger increases Tuesday on Wall Street.
-Gains of at or just above 1% have been logged in Japan, Australia, South Korea and New Zealand as global equities continue to cut into last week's slump.
+Asian stock markets were sharply higher Wednesday, with all major indexes logging gains of at least 1%, as global equities continue to cut into last week's slump.

-Japan's Nikkei jumped 1.6%, with tech stocks leading the way.
-Sharp , Sony and Panasonic all gained around 2%.
-SoftBank shares (9984.TO) rose 3% after Chief Operating Officer Marcelo Claure said Tuesday it was "business as usual" following concerns about the company's ties to Saudi Arabia in the wake of the disappearance of Saudi journalist Jamal Khashoggi, which triggered a selloff Monday.
+Japan's Nikkei rose nearly 1.3%, with tech stocks leading the way.
+Sharp gained 3.3%, while Sony rose 2.2% and Panasonic was up 1.3%.
+SoftBank shares (9984.TO) rose 3% after Chief Operating Officer Marcelo Claure said Tuesday it was "business as usual" following concerns about the company's ties to Saudi Arabia in the wake of the disappearance, and believed murder of U.S.-based Saudi journalist Jamal Khashoggi, which triggered a selloff Monday.
 SoftBank is "anxiously looking at what is happening" with the situation, he said, according to Reuters (https://www.reuters.com/article/us-softbank-group-saudi/softbank-anxiously-monitoring-saudi-arabia-situation-executive-idUSKCN1MQ2TH).

 After fresh multiyear lows yesterday and smaller-cap stocks logging declines of more than 2%, Chinese equities joined others in the region with gains of nearly 1%.
 The Shanghai Composite was last up about 0.6%, about half its session high, and the Shenzhen Composite was up 0.7%.
 Markets in Hong Kong were closed for a holiday.

 South Korea's Kospi rose more than 1% behind gains by Samsung, which announced it was buying Spanish AI-based network analytics company Zhilabs.
-Australia's ASX 200 was lifted by the energy and financial sectors, while New Zealand's NZX-50 rose almost 1%.
+Australia's ASX 200 was lifted by the energy and financial sectors, while New Zealand's NZX-50 rose 1.2%.